 To verify the longevity of the treatment approach, McGregor reached out to Dr. Grant Carey, President of Porewater Solutions, an expert in groundwater contaminant fate and transport modeling, NAPL characterization, and environmental forensics to develop a new conceptual modeling tool to confirm the effectiveness of the amendment long-term.

-Dr. Carey goes on to say, “The nice thing about Rick’s site is that we had one injection event and that was enough to sustain source control for 100 years or more.”
+Dr. Carey goes on to say, “The nice thing about Rick’s site is that we had one injection event and that was enough to sustain source control for decades or more.”
 Carey continues, “With Rick’s site we know for sure it works with PFOS and PFOA.
 We saw multiple monitoring events after the injection of PlumeStop, and we’ve seen non-detect of PFOS and PFOA at every single monitoring well at the site for over 15 months.” (view video here)

 The field data supporting effective treatment to eliminate the risk and liability of PFAS compounds has been presented at national and international environmental conferences including the National Groundwater Association’s (NGWA) national conference on emerging contaminants.

 This development will be an enormous help to the Department of Defense, airports, water suppliers, municipalities and industry currently struggling with the high cost and uncertain endpoint of operating large above-ground PFAS pumping/treatment systems.

 REGENESIS President and CEO, Scott Wilson, believes this breakthrough effectively addresses the crisis facing so many communities’ water resources.
 Wilson shares, “Since its introduction, PlumeStop has revolutionized the environmental industry – and now with this new data it effectively eliminates risk when applied on PFAS compounds.
 We are excited with Rick McGregor’s site data and feel certain that PlumeStop will provide a viable solution for communities faced with these hard-to-treat emerging contaminants in their groundwater supplies.”